learn-co-curriculum/dsc-evaluation-metrics/README.md

 "Out of all the patients we saw that actually had the disease, what percentage of them did our model correctly identify as having the disease?"

-Note that recall can be a bit of a tricky statistic, because improving our recall score doesn't necessarily always mean a better model overall.
+Note that recall can be a bit of a tricky statistic because improving our recall score doesn't necessarily always mean a better model overall.
 For example, our model could easily score 100% for recall by just classifying every single patient that walks through the door as having the disease in question.
 Sure, it would have many False Positives, but it would also correctly identify every single sick person as having the disease!

 ### The Relationship Between Precision and Recall

 As you may have guessed, Precision and Recall have an inverse relationship.
 As our recall goes up, our precision will go down, and vice versa.
 If this doesn't seem intuitive, let's examine this through the lens of our disease analogy.

-A doctor that is overly obsessed with recall will have a very low threshold for declaring someone as sick, because they are most worried about sick patients get by them.
+A doctor that is overly obsessed with recall will have a very low threshold for declaring someone as sick because they are most worried about sick patients get by them.
 Their precision will be quite low, because they classify almost everyone as sick, and don't care when they're wrong--they only care about making sure that sick people are identified as sick.

-A doctor that is overly obsessed with precision will have a very high threshold for declaring someone as sick, because they only declare someone as sick when they are absolutely sure that they will be correct if they declare a person as sick.
+A doctor that is overly obsessed with precision will have a very high threshold for declaring someone as sick, because they only declare someone as sick when they are completely sure that they will be correct if they declare a person as sick.
 Although their precision will be very high, their recall will be incredibly low, because a lot of people that are sick but don't meet the doctor's threshold will be incorrectly classified as healthy.

 ### Which Metric is Better?